stevenNguyen9211/homeTest/README.md

 3/ Execution

 ● Open the folder execution and run the xml file.
 You can both run test with parallel or single mode with correspondingly suite: runSingleTest.xml and runParallelTest.xml
+● Make sure you download the newest Chrome browser to fit the chromedriver which we are using at this time we create the project.